Chatherton History, Family Crest & Coats of Arms

 Early Notables of the Chatherton family (pre 1700)

-in 1591; and Thomas...
-Another 43 words (3 lines of text) are included under the topic Early Chatherton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Chatherton Notables in all our PDF Extended History products and printed products wherever possible.

 Chatherton Settlers in United States in the 17th Century

 - Thomas Chatherton who settled in New Hampshire in 1630